mattsilber/imageloader/readme.md

 ##### Known Issues
 * If trying to load a super large image (like a picture from the Camera) into an ImageView with layout_width as either fill_parent or wrap_cotent, it may run into an OutOfMemoryError with filters due to the barely-downsampled size of the image.
 To avoid this, either set the LayoutParams's width manually, or use the helper method: **ImageRequest.setRequiredImageWidth(int)**
-* Transitioning between images of different sizes / aspect ratios are at the moment a bit 'off'.
+* Transitioning between images of different sizes / aspect ratios / scale types are at the moment a bit 'off'.

 ####### RotationTransitionModule issues:
 * It doesn't work for none-square backgrounds (i.e. non-ImageView requests or ones with setAsbackground(true)).
 It's all weird and not pretty.
 Don't use it.